MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-manage-conversation.md

 ---
 # Manage a conversation with dialogs

 Dialogs help you encapsulate your bot's conversational logic into manageable components.
-The Bot Builder SDK provides Dialog objects that help you manage conversation flow.
+The Bot Builder SDK provides powerful dialog objects that help simplify conversation flow management.

 ## Dialog stack

 You can use dialogs to organize your bot's conversations with the user.
-The bot tracks where it is in the conversation using a stack that’s persisted to the bot's storage system.
-When the bot receives the first message from a user it will push the bot's [default dialog](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iuniversalbotsettings.html#defaultdialogid) onto the stack and pass that dialog the user's message.
-The dialog can either process the incoming message and send a reply directly to the user or it can start other dialogs which will guide the user through a series of questions that collect input from the user needed to complete some task.
+The bot tracks where it is in the conversation using a **dialog stack** that’s persisted to the bot's storage system.

+When the bot receives the first message from a user it will push the bot's [default dialog](http://docs.botframework.com/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.iuniversalbotsettings.html#defaultdialogid) onto the stack and pass the message to that dialog.
+The dialog can either process the incoming message and send a reply directly to the user or it can start other dialogs.

-The session includes several methods for managing the bots dialog stack and therefore manipulate where the bot is conversationally with the user.
-After you get the hang of working with the dialog stack, you can use a combination of dialogs and the session's stack manipulation methods to achieve just about any conversational flow you can dream of.
+The `session` includes several methods for managing the dialog stack, which changes where the bot is conversationally with the user.
+After you get the hang of working with the dialog stack, you can use a combination of dialogs and stack manipulation methods to achieve just about any conversational flow you can dream of.

 ## Starting and ending dialogs

-You can use [session.beginDialog()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#begindialog) to call a dialog (pushing it onto the stack) and then either [session.endDialog()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#enddialog) or [session.endDialogWithResults()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#enddialogwithresults) to return control back to the caller (popping off the stack).
-When paired with [waterfalls](bot-builder-nodejs-dialog-waterfall.md)) you have a simple mechanism for driving conversations forward.
+Use [session.beginDialog()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#begindialog) to call a dialog (pushing it onto the stack) and then either [session.endDialog()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#enddialog) or [session.endDialogWithResults()](http://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.session#enddialogwithresults) to return control back to the caller (pop it off the stack).
+When paired with [waterfalls](bot-builder-nodejs-dialog-waterfall.md)), you have a simple, effective mechanism for driving conversations forward.

 The following code uses two waterfalls to prompt the user for their name and then responds with a custom greeting.